 It is from his fine essay about Winston Churchill.

 These two men have many things in common.
 Both have a wit as dry as a properly-made martini.
 They both exhibit an unparalleled intellectual capaciousness, enabling a supremely wide range in their writing.
 Both men dictate their prose.

-Charles may think my comparison of him to the great statesman is extravagant, but I do not think so, for this simple reason: Charles rightly refers to Churchill in his essay as “the indispensible man.”
-Well, for those of us trying to make sense of what is happening in our country right now, Charles is our indispensible man.
+Charles may think my comparison of him to the great statesman is extravagant, but I do not think so, for this simple reason: Charles rightly refers to Churchill in his essay as “the indispensable man.”
+Well, for those of us trying to make sense of what is happening in our country right now, Charles is our indispensable man.

 Also got to spend some great hang time with Art (he of The Curve) Laffer:

 In addition to Krauthammer and Laffer, we also honored former secretary of state George Shultz, and recognized Governor Pete Wilson, who, it turns out, was the last governor of California who actually knows how to govern.
 It was the greatest assembly of brain power since Richard Darman dined alone.